 Many Amsterdam tourist attractions are famous worldwide.
 Who hasn't heard about the Red Light District or the beautiful canals that run around the city?
 Learn about the best things to see in Amsterdam as well as about popular destinations around the city that you could visit during your vacation!

 The city is perhaps the most well known for its beautiful and historic canals - the coolest things to see in Amsterdam.
 The three canal rings in the city top the list of Amsterdam tourist attractions - they are the city's iconic image and a tranquil sight.
 Around the canals are warehouses and elaborate residences of merchants from the 17th century.
 Among these, the canals forming the central Canal Belt are the most popular.
-Connecting the canals throughout the city are innumerable picturesque brides.
+Multiple picturesque bridges are located over the canals throughout Amsterdam.
 The large rings are formed by semicircular canals.
 These are again joined by canals extending from the middle, providing a rough image of wheel with spokes.
 Amsterdam's canals are listed by UNESCO as World Heritage Sites.
 Simply wandering around the city and exploring the areas around these historic canals is a great way to learn more about Amsterdam.
 They are the lifelines of the city and a reminder of the Golden Dutch Age during which these iconic canals as well as the islands had been created.